jadonk/cloud9-examples/PocketBeagle/Grove/Button.md

 ### Description:

-In this lesson, students will learn how to displaly the status of the 2 buttons.
+In this lesson, students will learn how to display the status of the 2 buttons.

 ### Hardware Requirement: